camunda/camunda-bpm-platform/README.md

 ## A Framework

-In contrast to other vendor BPM platforms, camunda BPM strives to be highly integrable and embeddable.
+In contrast to other vendor BPM platforms, Camunda BPM strives to be highly integrable and embeddable.
 We seek to deliver a great experience to developers that want to use BPM technology in their projects.

 ### Highly Integrable

-Out of the box, camunda BPM provides infrastructure-level integration with Java EE Application Servers and Servlet Containers.
+Out of the box, Camunda BPM provides infrastructure-level integration with Java EE Application Servers and Servlet Containers.

 ### Embeddable